ErinDzinic/SEP--text-comparator/README.md

-# Software Engineering Project - Text Comparator: version 1.0
+# Software Engineering Project - Text Comparator: version 2.0

-This is the first version of our project.
+This is the second version of our project.

-It serves as the artifact for report: "Structure modeling, prototype #1"
+It serves as the artifact for report: "Behavioural modelling, prototype #2"

+Please use "pip install -r requirements.txt" command in the console to install required modules for the app to work properly.